infoforcefeed/OlegDB/docs/Overview/02_Installation.markdown

 a century.

-I'm going to assume you've extracted the source tarball into a folder called `~/src/olegdb` and that you haven't `cd 'd into it yet.
+I'm going to assume you've extracted the source tarball into a folder called `~/src/olegdb` and that you haven't cd'd into it yet.
 Lets smash some electrons
 together:

 ````